We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 This is just the start of the books that are out there.
 Whether you’re looking from behind the scenes stories from the trenches of game development or the inspiration for your favorite settings, you’ll find countless other books.
 Even with so many, it can be tough to find the right book for you.

-If you’re feeling overwhelmed, don’t worry.
-We’ve already got a guide that can help you find the perfect geeky books for you on Amazon.
+If you’re feeling overwhelmed, check out our guide to finding the perfect geeky books for yourself on Amazon!